 Several bike helmets offer lights with a remote (inset)

-Blinkers are usually battery operated and use an LED to flash intermittently.
+Blinkers are usually battery-operated and use an LED to flash intermittently.
 These blinkers can easily be mounted to your bicycle.
-In some cases, blinkers are incorporated into helmets, gloves, shoes, saddles, and handlebars.
+Blinkers are sometimes incorporated into helmets, gloves, shoes, saddles, and handlebars.

 The Omni Bike Helmet, with a photoreceptor, is covered and lights on.